 What will a Home Care Package pay for?Cara

-2. What will a Home Care Package pay for?
+3. What can a Government Subsidised Home Care Package pay for?

 There are Government Guidelines as to what in home aged care support, services and care your Government Subsidised Home Care Package can and cannot pay for.

 This list applies to all 4 levels of Home Care Packages.

 |Personal care services

 ||Personal care assistance, including individual attention, individual supervision, and physical assistance with: